 6. Ozarks Film Commission Update –Jason Ray

-Jason recapped the previous interactions with the Ozarks Film Commission (OFC).
-It was tabled at the last SMCOG board meeting at the request of OFC.
-OFC had asked to have Greene County endorse it, prior to their meeting, OFC asked to be removed.
-Last week the OFC board removed John Farmer de la Torre and a SBJ article was published reporting on this subject.
-Jason did have a conversation with David Carr, founder of the Ozarks Film Foundry (OFF) since all of this has happened.
+Jason recapped the previous interactions with the Ozarks Film Foundry (OFF) .
+It was tabled at the last SMCOG board meeting at the request of OFF.
+OFF had asked to have Greene County endorse it, prior to their meeting, OFF asked to be removed.
+Last week the OFF John Farmer de la Torre, Director resigned and a SBJ article was published reporting on this subject.
+Jason did have a voicemail from David Carr, founder of the Ozarks Film Foundry (OFF) since all of this has happened, however, Jason has not returned his call yet.
+He has also had communication with Springfield Convention & Visitors Bureau to see if they want to continue the conversation of a regional film commission.
 It seems that most of the SMCOG board was interested but had concerns about who they wanted as the film commissioner.

 Cindy stated that she has asked Jason to have CEDS look into this.
-Also, there is a city employee from our southern region who was a Film Commissioner in Colorado Springs.
+Also, there is a city employee from our southern region who was a Film Commissioner from Colorado Springs, Colorado.
+Jason and Cindy will be having a conversation with her this week.

 Jason did state that this brings up concerns about how we handle the intake of new requests such as this.